Rate this Page

 • similarity_penalty (float) – Penalty for selecting points that are similar to points already selected in the batch.
 Default: 1.0.

 • initial_population_strategy (InitialPopulationStrategy | None) – Strategy for generating the initial population.
 FROM_RANDOM generates initial_population random configs.
-FROM_DEFAULT starts from only the default configuration.
-Can be overridden by HELION_AUTOTUNER_INITIAL_POPULATION env var (“from_random” or “from_default”).
+FROM_BEST_AVAILABLE uses cached configs from prior runs, and fills the remainder with random configs when best_available_pad_random is True.
+Can be overridden by HELION_AUTOTUNER_INITIAL_POPULATION env var.

 • compile_timeout_lower_bound (float) –